teo-tsirpanis/Farkle/docsrc/content/quickstart-csharp.md

 We see two types of fusers. `Fuser.First` is a fuser that always takes the first element of a production as-is.

-`Fuser.create` needs a little more attention.
+`Fuser.Create` needs a little more attention.
 In our example, `Fuser.Create<int, int, int>(0, 2, (x1, x2) => x1 + x2)` is just a fuser that takes the integers at the zeroth and second position of our production - because as we all know, arrays start at zero - and just adds them.
 You can see all the other ways to create a fuser [in this page][fuser-doc].

 And keep in mind, that fusers are mandatory.
 If this function returns null, it will result in an error.